-The red variety comes from Portugal.
+The red grape variety comes from Portugal.
 Synonyms are Azedo, Bogalhal, Borraco, Espadeiro Redondo, Olho de Sapo, Tinta Femia ( Portugal ); Caíño Tinto ( Spain ).
 It was described in 1790 by Botelho de Lacerda Lobo (1753-1822).
-It may, despite seemingly suggestive synonyms or morphological Similarities not with the variety Amaral be confused.
-The late-ripening, high-yielding vine with thick-skinned berries is prone to real ones mildew and especially for Botrytis but good for barren, dry soil.
+Despite apparently suggesting synonyms or morphological No similarities to the variety Amaral be confused.
+The late ripening, productive vine with thick-skinned berries is susceptible to real ones mildew and especially for Botrytis, but well suited for barren, dry floors.
 It produces ruby-colored red wines with a high acid and alcohol content.
-The variety is mainly used in Portugal in the fields Douro.
+The variety is mainly used in the fields in Portugal Douro.
 Beiras and Rios do Minho respectively.
 Vinho Verde grown.
-In 2010, 160 hectares of vineyards were recorded with a strong declining trend (ten years earlier, there were still 2,035 hectares).
-In Spain, it is called Caíño Tinto in the region Galicia mainly in the fields Rías Baixas and Ribeiro cultured.
+In 2010, 160 hectares of vineyards were reported with a strongly decreasing tendency (ten years earlier there were 2,035 hectares).
+In Spain it is called Caíño Tinto in the region Galicia mainly in the fields Rias Baixas and Ribeiro cultured.
 A total of 523 hectares were recorded here in 2010 (ten years earlier it was 619 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012